Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Preliminaries

-The minimum flow problem consists of finding a feasible flow of minimum value.
-It can be clearly solved as a linear program (LP): minimize \eqref{eq:flow-value} subject to \eqref{eq:flow-definition} and \eqref{eq:flow-feasible}.
-We let $\varphi^\star(\underline{c})$ be its optimal value.
-We note, however, that more efficient algorithms exist for this problem that the LP formulation, e.g., the variant of the Ford-Fulkerson method proposed by \cite{ciurea2004sequential} and specialized to layered DAGs by \cite{brandizi2012graph2tab}.
-An advantage of such approaches is that they are guaranteed to find an integer solution when the lower bound function is integer-valued, a property that we will need later on.
+Intuitively, the goal is to minimize the amount of flow leaving the initial state while satisfying the navigation and demand constraints.
+We note that more efficient algorithms exist for this problem than the LP formulation, e.g., the variant of the Ford-Fulkerson method proposed in \cite{ciurea2004sequential} which is guaranteed to find an integer solution when the lower bound function is integer-valued.

-The following proposition will be very useful to better characterize our results later on.
-It shows that, while the value of a minimum flow is the solution to an optimization problem with no closed-form expression, it can be bounded by explicit functions of the lower bounds $\underline{c}$. \begin{proposition} For any lower bound function $\underline{c}$,